Board of Directors

 Sara Henderson's interest in Mainstream Living and its mission come from her experience with her mother and maternal grandmother who both suffered from bipolar disorder; her mother succumbed to her illness in 1999.
 Sara is passionate about helping people cope with this challenging condition and other forms of mental illness.
 Professionally, Sara is founder and Chief Foodie of BOGO Bowl, LLC, a super-premium pet food with social conscience.
 She founded and is on the Board of the Pet Project Midwest, an Iowa nonprofit organization, whose mission is keeping loved pets in their homes and out of shelters.
 Before becoming an Iowan in the late 90's, Sara was a California native, and worked in entertainment, investment banking and commercial real estate.
 In Iowa she was the grant writer for the Des Moines Art Center and trainer for the largest firm in Iowa.
 She lives with her three cats and very special dog.
 Sara loves tequila, wine, travel and shoes.

-Alison Goldsmith is employed by Gilbert Community Schools.
-She and her husband, Pat, live in Ames and have three children.
-Her youngest child, Erin, receives services provided by Mainstream Living's Day-habilitation and ACE programs.
-Alison enjoys cooking, reading, knitting, and gardening.
+Alison Goldsmith and her husband, Pat, live in Ames and have three children.
+Her youngest child, Erin, receives services provided by Mainstream Living's day-habilitation and ACE programs.
+Alison enjoys cooking, reading, knitting, gardening and caring for her husband, children, family, and home.

 Allison McKinney, UnityPoint Health Foundation

-Alissa McKinney has over 18 years of experience in fundraising and connecting donors with their passion to help others.
-She currently serves as the Senior Director of Development for Blank Children’s Hospital in Des Moines, Iowa for the UnityPoint Health Foundation, a position she has held for 12 years.
+Alissa McKinney has over 20 years of experience in fundraising and connecting donors with their passion to help others.
+She currently serves as the Senior Director of Development for Blank Children’s Hospital in Des Moines, Iowa for the UnityPoint Health Foundation, a position she has held for 14 years.
 Previously, she worked in political and nonprofit fundraising in Iowa and Texas, including the Terrace Hill Foundation, the Vilsack for Governor Campaign, and the SPARK Park Program in Houston, TX.
 A farm girl at heart, Alissa is still involved in the family farm.
-But what brings her the most happiness are her two daughters Emma, (20) who attends Loyola University Chicago and Isabel who attends Roosevelt High School (16), and spending time with her life partner Matt Gannon.
+But what brings her the most happiness are her two daughters Emma, a graduate of Loyola University who is currently working in Washington DC and Isabel who attends University of Denver, and spending time with her life partner Matt Gannon.
 Alissa has been actively involved with the Plymouth Foundation, Cross Ministries, Rider Club, and as a volunteer for the Story County 4-H. She also enjoys cooking, gardening, running, traveling and spending time with family.
 Alissa and her family have been long-term supporters of Mainstream Living with her uncle receiving services from Mainstream Living for over 40 years.

 Amy Schafer, Keller Williams